fbpx

 Chances are you have heard of Dia de Los Muertos or the Day of the Dead before.
 This traditional Mexican celebration takes place each year on November 1 and 2nd.

-Aztec skulls Mexican Day of the Dead colorful handcrafts
+Halloween Traditions Around the World: Aztec skulls Mexican Day of the Dead colorful handcrafts

 Celebrate Dia de los Muertos in Mexico.

 Whether you are in a major city or a small town in Mexico, some traditions are the same.
-There are parades, lots of beautiful costumes, and brightly colored face paint, singing, and dancing.
+There are parades, lots of beautiful elaborate costumes, and brightly colored face paint, singing, and dancing.

 Check out the cutest Dia de Los Muertos children’s books, best Day of the Dead crafts and activities, and sugar skull craft tutorial!